reefactor/brainfood_reference/README.md

 > Our character, basically, is a composite of our habits.
 “Sow a thought, reap an action; sow an action, reap a habit; sow a habit, reap a character; sow a character, reap a destiny,” the maxim goes
 > ― Stephen R. Covey, The 7 Habits of Highly Effective People

-Build hierarhical decision policy function: Values -> [Strategy](#strategy-and-tactics) -> [Tactics](#strategy-and-tactics) -> [Routine](#routine)
+Build hierarhical decision policy function: Values -> [Strategy](#strategy) -> [Tactics](#tactics) -> [Routine](#routine)

+##### Strategy
+> Everybody has a plan until they get punched in the mouth
+> -- Mike Tyson

+> Plans are worthless, but planning is everything.
+There is a very great distinction because when you are planning for an emergency you must start with this one thing: the very definition of "emergency" is that it is unexpected, therefore it is not going to happen the way you are planning.
+> — Dwight D. Eisenhower

-##### Strategy and Tactics
+##### Tactics
 > The abstract summary of your actions is your strategy; what you'll do to implement the strategy is your tactics.
 Frequently, a strategy at one managerial level is the tactical concern of the next higher level.
 > — Andy Grove (High Output Management)

 > Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.
 > — Sun Tzu

-> Plans are worthless, but planning is everything.
-There is a very great distinction because when you are planning for an emergency you must start with this one thing: the very definition of "emergency" is that it is unexpected, therefore it is not going to happen the way you are planning.
-> — Dwight D. Eisenhower

 ##### Routine